Independent insurance advisor for expats in Switzerland

 The people who'll review your situation.

 Specialists by topic.
-Robert handles health insurance; Nicole handles life insurance, 3rd pillar, and tax optimization.
-Hans remains visible for existing planning relationships.
+Robert handles health insurance; Nicole handles life insurance, 3rd pillar, and tax optimization; and three colleagues cover international health insurance for the years before Switzerland and after it.

 Illustrated portrait of Robert Kolar